aws-samples/detecting-data-drift-in-nlp-using-amazon-sagemaker-custom-model-monitor/README.md

 ## How to execute the notebook?

-Clone the repositiory and run the notebook 'detect-data-drift-nlp-custom-model-monitor.ipynb' with notebook kernel set to `conda_pytorch_p36` or `Data Science Kernel` in case of running it on SageMaker Studio
+Clone the repositiory and run the notebook `detect-data-drift-nlp-custom-model-monitor.ipynb` with notebook kernel set to `conda_pytorch_p36` or `Data Science Kernel` in case of running it on SageMaker Studio

 ## Security